KU-5H/WaterlooCCC-Solutions/README.md

 **Some things to note about the solutions:**

-  They are all coded in java since that's the language I best know
+  - They are all coded in java since that's the language I best know

-  There's not too many comments in the code (So it'll be hard to understand)
+  - There's not too many comments in the code (So it'll be hard to understand)

-  There's only a handful of years and solutions currently (I'm not the best at coding LOL)
+  - There's only a handful of years and solutions currently (I'm not the best at coding LOL)

-  All solutions are currently junior level (senior will be added once I learn it)
+  - All solutions are currently junior level (senior will be added once I learn it)

+  - If the name of the file has a T then it means its not completed yet (or at least the code dosen't get full makrs in the submission)